tlswg/tls13-spec/draft-ietf-tls-tls13.md

-An implementation may receive an unencrypted record of type change_cipher_spec consisting of the single byte value 0x01 at any time during the handshake and MUST simply drop it without further processing.
+An implementation may receive an unencrypted record of type change_cipher_spec consisting of the single byte value 0x01 at any time after the first ClientHello message has been sent or received and before the peer's Finished message has been received and MUST simply drop it without further processing.
 Note that this record may appear at a point at the handshake where the implementation is expecting protected records and so it is necessary to detect this condition prior to attempting to deprotect the record.
 An implementation which receives any other change_cipher_spec value or which receives a protected change_cipher_spec record MUST abort the handshake with an "unexpected_message" alert.
-After the handshake is complete, change_cipher_spec MUST be treated as an unexpected record type.
+A change_cipher_spec record received before the first ClientHello message or after the peer's Finished message MUST be treated as an unexpected record type.

 Implementations MUST NOT send record types not defined in this document unless negotiated by some extension.
 If a TLS implementation